aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/signature/_index.md

             // Create a new workbook
             const wb = new Workbook();

-            // wb.setDigitalSignature signs all signatures in dsc -> converted to property assignment wb.digitalSignature = dsc;
+            // wb.digitalSignature signs all signatures in dsc (property assignment) wb.digitalSignature = dsc;

             // Saving the modified Excel file